Knoydart Self-Catering Accommodation at Lochside

 Lochside Knoydart, on the shores of Loch Nevis ….. heaven!

-We are sure you’ll enjoy the spectacular views from the house and garden across Loch Nevis.
+You’ll love the spectacular views from the house and garden across Loch Nevis.
+You may spot otters along the shore and sometimes even in the village!
+Look out too for seals, porpoises, dolphins and whales, depending upon the time of year, and for sea eagles popping over for a day out from Rum.
 In the summer, breakfast outside on the sunny south facing deck and later watch a glorious sunset towards the islands of Eigg, Rum and Skye.
-For cosy winter days the house has underfloor heating both upstairs and downstairs, and two wood-burning stoves in the lounge and the kitchen.
+For cosy winter days the house has underfloor heating both upstairs and downstairs, and wood-burning stoves in the lounge and the kitchen.

 From the rugged hinterlands rise three magnificent munros – Meall Buidhe, Ladhar Bheinn and Luinne Bheinn.
-There’s walking for all ages and abilities, and a surprising number of other activities from photo stalking to pony trekking.
+There’s walking for all ages and abilities, and a number of other activities from canoeing to cycling.
 There’s no mobile phone signal in Inverie and there’s no road in, which does indeed mean that it is quite special.
 Most people take the Knoydart ferry from Mallaig, some even arrive by helicopter, but a surprising number of people do walk in from Kinlochhourn.
 It is by no means an easy option, and requires advance planning and preparation.
 The 16 mile route over mountainous terrain is generally completed over two days with a stop over at Barrisdale.
 The Knoydart Foundation Ranger Service can provide information and advice on walking in and about lots of other activities.

-Check here for 2013 AVAILABILITY !
+Check here for LOCHSIDE AVAILABILITY !